alf45tar/Pedalino/README.md

 _I know.
 You are thinking: "yet another MIDI controller with Arduino"._
 _Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives at a fraction of the cost._

+Right now the hardware is just a working well prototype.
+It will be boxed when the hardware will be frozen.

 [![](https://github.com/alf45tar/Pedalino/blob/master/images/youtube-video.png)](https://www.youtube.com/watch?v=q31N2oN0qTA&t=60s)

 [![Build Status](https://travis-ci.org/alf45tar/Pedalino.svg?branch=master)](https://travis-ci.org/alf45tar/Pedalino)